reza610/psea/README.md

 ## Simulated data

 To aviod genes and comorbdities that can not be called as significant anyway, we decided to create simulated data and discover what pattens PSEA is best at finding.
+We created simulated data similar to our data in the notebook_examples//simulateddata-bothdirs.ipynb.
+This code creates a certain number of simulated genes based on the expression of real genes.
+We then create comorbiditeis that are bais in a sub group of people with higher or lower expression.